 When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider.

-Our plan covers neither emergency services, urgently needed services, nor any other services if you receive care outside of the United States.
+Our plan does not cover emergency services, urgently needed services, nor any other services for care received outside of the United States and its territories.